 - Emma Gedies: Adoption.
 ERSC 1+3 studentship, started October 2016.

-Family policy; national and international child maintenance (child support) policies; non-resident fathers; seperated families; lone mothers; symbolic meanings of money; child well-being; childcare, early-education and 'foundation years' policy; marriage, cohabitation relationship formation and dissolution; parenting and work-life balance.
+Family policy; national and international child maintenance (child support) policies; non-resident fathers; separated families; lone mothers; symbolic meanings of money; child wellbeing; childcare, early-education and 'foundation years' policy; marriage, cohabitation relationship formation and dissolution; parenting and work-life balance.